euonymos/CIPs/CIP-?/README.md

 - **Hydrozoa** (a brand-new layer-2 solution for Cardano) - uses pairing-based cryptographic accumulators to commit to a set of L2 utxos that can be withdrawn once a dispute is completed in the rule-based regime of operation.

-In conclusion, the existing approach arguably either leaves developers with not quite efficient way of multiplying scalars or pushes them into the suboptimal direction of using infinite integers (which is also inefficient in terms of real performance).
+In conclusion, the existing approach arguably either leaves developers with a rather inefficient way of multiplying scalars or pushes them into the suboptimal direction of using infinite integers (which is also inefficient in terms of real performance).
 Incorporating effective multiplication over the scalar field